arunkumar9t2/scabbard/docs/configuration.md

 ## Other build systems

 Although Scabbard integrates well with Gradle, other build systems are supported in limited capacity.
-The majority of the work is done by Scabbard's annotation processor available on `jcenter` with the following maven coordinates: `dev.arunkumar:scabbard-processor:0.5.0`.
+The majority of the work is done by Scabbard's annotation processor available on `mavenCentral` with the following maven coordinates: `dev.arunkumar:scabbard-processor:0.5.0`.

 The annotation processor behavior can be customized by passing the following Java compiler properties.